mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 reference when porting to new boards.

-* _Rejected device_ - A device that has already sent an authorization request to the Mender server, which has been explicitly rejected by the user.
-A device in this state is not allowed to communicate with the Mender server and will not receive any updates.
+* _Rejected device_ - A device that has already sent an authorization request to the Mender Server, which has been explicitly rejected by the user.
+A device in this state is not allowed to communicate with the Mender Server and will not receive any updates.

 * _Release_ - A set of one or more Artifacts with the same Artifact name.
-Used by the Mender server to assign the right Artifact to a given Device based on software and hardware compatibility.
+Used by the Mender Server to assign the right Artifact to a given Device based on software and hardware compatibility.

 * _Server-side API_ - The collection of HTTP-based APIs exposed by the Mender